onap/integration/docs/docs_scaleout.rst

    :align: center

 After importing the VSP, users need to onboard the DCAE blueprint and the Policy Model used to design closed loops in CLAMP.
+This step is only required for users that want to run closed loop; users interested in manual scale out only can skip the remainder of the section.

 From the "Composition" tab in the service menu, select the artifact icon on the right, as shown below:

 .. figure:: files/scaleout/1.png
    :align: center